sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 (Control-c to exit)
 ```
-If you want to play with more shell programming have a look at the [bourne shell tutorial](https://www.shellscript.sh/loops.html)
+If you want to play with more shell programming like this script have a look at the [bourne shell tutorial](https://www.shellscript.sh/loops.html)